 For more details, see our KB article on the Required In-Cab Materials.

 With the required materials are in the cab, the last thing to do is make sure you know how to transfer logs to the DOT Inspector.

-From the DOT inspection sheet, the top right button allows for transferring logs to an inspector.
+From the DOT inspection screen, the top right button allows for transferring logs to an inspector.
 From this page, there are three options: Wireless Web Services (WWS), E-mail to DOT and E-mail to Myself. *Please note “Email to Myself” is only for driver reference and should not be used in a Roadside Inspection.

 Once selecting either WWS or Email, you will be prompted with a window asking if you'd like to transfer the log and a comment field.
 Enter a comment if provided by the Enforcement Agent.
 After that, tapping the green Send Logs button will send the DOT the logs.